 1 cinnamon stick

-1/2 cup (2 ounces) cacao nibs, roasted and ground * (see notes for traditional cocoa ball version instructions)
+1/2 cup (2 ounces) cacao nibs (see notes for traditional cocoa ball version instructions)

 1 tablespoon cornstarch

 1 tablespoon condensed milk **

 pinch of freshly ground nutmeg

 Preheat oven to 300°F / 150°C. Spread the cacao nibs out into one layer on a parchment paper covered baking sheet.
 Bake them for 12 minutes.
 Grind with a food processor or mortar and pestle.